Block Until Done Tool

-Block Until Done has a One Tool Example.
-Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.
+Block until Done has a One Tool Example.
+Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer Cloud.

-Use Block Until Done to stop datasets from moving downstream until the last record in the set has been processed by all previous tools.
-In addition, this tool ensures that only a single output stream at a time receives the completed dataset.
-Subsequent streams are blocked until all the dataset records are pushed through the first stream.
+Use Block until Done to stop datasets from moving downstream until the last row in the set has been processed by all previous tools.
+In addition, this tool makes sure that only a single output stream at a time receives the completed dataset.
+Subsequent streams are blocked until all the dataset rows are pushed through the 1st stream.

 You can use the tool in these scenarios:

-- When reading and writing to the same file, use the Block Until Done tool to ensure the entire file is read before being written to.
+- When reading and writing to the same file, use the Block until Done tool to make sure the entire file is read before being written to.

-- When writing to an Excel file, you can use the tool to write only to one sheet at a time, preventing write errors.
+- When writing to an Excel file, you can use the tool to write only to 1 sheet at a time, preventing write errors.